fntz/fntz.github.io/_posts/2017-06-29-akka-patterns-and-antipatterns.markdown

 ```

-Instead of `withCircuitBreaker` i do manually handle the state of circuit breaker
+Instead of `withCircuitBreaker` I handle the state of circuit breaker manually